azaghal/factorio-personal-logistics-templates/README.md

 -   Import held template, _replacing_ all existing personal logistics requests (button with arrow pointing up).
 Slot layout from the template is preserved.
 -   Append held template, _preserving_ all existing personal logistics requests (button with a plus sign).
 New requests are appended at the end, starting from a first blank row.
 This mode is useful for having a modular set of templates that can be combined as desired.
+-   Auto-trash all unrequested items by setting up requests with maximum amount set to zero.
+These requests are appended at the end, with an extra blank line above them.
+This is useful when used for construction spidertrons to ensure their main inventory does not get clogged-up with unwanted items (such as stone, wood etc).
+Blueprints, deconstruction planners, upgrade planners, and blueprint books are always excluded from auto-trashing.

 ### Template format